Electron-mediated anharmonicity and its role in the Raman spectrum of graphene: Results

 where $\pi^{\text{anh}}(\mathbf{q},\omega)$ is the self-energy of the non-interacting anharmonic (e.g., SCHA) phonons.
 The Dyson equation is diagrammatically written in Fig.~\ref{fig:fig3a}(a).
 The single wavy line denotes a renormalized but non interacting effective \emph{harmonic} phonon, while the double wavy line includes the effects of anharmonic interactions contained in the residual anharmonic phonon self-energy.

-By using the SSCHA code, we performed the calculation of the SSCHA-phonon self-energy within the dynamical bubble approximation~\cite{Monacelli2021}, as shown diagramatically in Fig.~\ref{fig:fig3a}(b).
-The triangular vertices indicate third-order SSCHA force constants, defined as the stochastic averages of the third-order derivatives of the potential with respect to the atomic positions.
-Within the TDEP framework, we computed similar phonon self-energy, but with both third and fourth order force constants.
+Using the SSCHA code, we calculated the SCHA-phonon self-energy, explicitly accounting for interactions between SCHA phonons.
+We restricted our analysis to the so-called bubble approximation, shown diagrammatically in Fig.~\ref{fig:fig3a}(b), where only third-order SCHA interaction vertices are included.
+These vertices are defined as the stochastic averages of the third-order derivatives of the potential energy surface with respect to atomic positions.
+In our evaluation of the SCHA-phonon self-energy, we did not include fourth-order SCHA interaction vertices~\cite{Monacelli2021}.
+Within the TDEP framework, we computed a similar phonon self-energy but including both third- and fourth-order interaction vertices between the auxiliary quasiparticles.

 The phonon spectral function is determined as the imaginary part of the phonon propagator.
 In this work, we compute it using the no-mode mixing approximation and further approximate it with a Lorentzian profile for each mode.
-We carry out calculations across a range of temperatures, then obtain the T=0 K frequency either by linearly extrapolating the temperature-dependent results or via molecular dynamics, excluding the zero-point frequency shift.
-This T=0 K frequency serves as a reference, enabling us to calculate the anharmonic phonon self-energy based on the frequency shift observed with temperature.
+We carry out calculations across a range of temperatures, then obtain the $\mathrm{T}=0$\,K frequency either by linearly extrapolating the temperature-dependent results or via molecular dynamics, excluding the zero-point frequency shift.
+This $\mathrm{T}=0$\,K frequency serves as a reference, enabling us to calculate the anharmonic phonon self-energy based on the frequency shift observed with temperature.

 The full anharmonic propagator containing the EPC effects is then obtained as

 where $\pi^{\text{TOT.}}_{\nu}(\mathbf{q},\omega)$ refers to the total phonon self-energy $\pi^{\text{NA}}_{\nu}(\mathbf{q},\omega)+\pi^{\text{anh}}_{\nu}(\mathbf{q},\omega)$.
 The first self-energy term $\pi^{\text{NA}}_{\nu}(\mathbf{q},\omega)$ is the NA EPC-induced self-energy term, obtained by adding the dynamical interband and intraband contributions and subtracting the static contribution, already accounted for in $\omega^{\text{A}}_{\mathbf{q}\nu}$.
 The on-shell anharmonic phonon self-energy, from TDEP or SSCHA is denoted by $\pi^{\text{anh}}_{\nu}(\mathbf{q},\omega_{\mathbf{q}\nu})$.